-Strip all of the legal mumbo jumbo out of your order form, and put it all on your website.
-This is important for a few reasons:
+Strip away the legal mumbo jumbo in your SaaS sales contract and put it all on your website.
+This is important because:

 - It ensures that your online orders and your paper orders all reference the same set of legal terms and conditions (more on that below).

-- Your legal team can update your standard legal terms and conditions without forcing sales teams to replace order form templates and potentially repriint order forms.
-Even if they are using an esignature solution to execute order forms, it still makes things easier on them, and gives more control over legalease to your legal team.
+- Your legal team can update your standard legal terms and conditions without forcing sales teams to replace sales contract templates and potentially reprint order forms.
+Even if sales is using an eSignature solution to execute order forms, putting your terms online still makes it easier on your sales team, and gives your legal team more control over legalese.

-The key here is to make sure that the online terms and conditions are easy to find (i.e. give them a simple URL), easy to read, and have the published and effective date clearly notated.
-You should also make sure that prior versions of the legal terms and conditions are available at that same URL.
-If not, someone who executed an order form on a date prior to the published date of the currently effective terms and conditions might have an argument that no record exists for the terms and conditions that are applicable to them!
+The key here is to make sure that the online terms and conditions of your SaaS sales contract are easy to find (give them a simple URL) and read, and the published and effective dates should be clearly notated.
+Also, ensure that prior versions of the legal terms and conditions are available at that same URL.

 Step 3: Bind your customers ordering online to the same legal terms and conditions.

-When you create your online order / purchase form, make sure that your customers are accepting the SAME legal terms and conditions that your paper order form customers are accepting.
-As the video shows, make sure you are keeping proper records regarding who/what/when acceptance occurs.
-Also, consider emailing your online customers a copy of what they just agreed to - putting a durable record of the agreement in their hands is always a good idea.
+It is important that you keep proper records regarding the who, what, and when of acceptance.
+Also, consider emailing your online customers a copy of what they just agreed to.
+Putting a durable record of the agreement in their hands is always a good idea.

 The net effect of all of this should be that you have a streamlined and unified sales contracting process ensuring that all of your legal terms and conditions applying to any sale remain consistent.
-To really tie a bow on things, you should consider scanning in your paper order forms, and attaching those to a digital record that would drop into the flow above - which would truly unify all of your offline and online sales contracts.
-The flow below shows how PactSafe handles this.
+To really tie a bow on things, you should consider scanning in your paper order forms and attaching those to a digital record that would drop into the flow above.
+This would truly unify all of your offline and online sales contracts.